d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/transformer.md

 is solely based on attention mechanisms without any convolutional or recurrent layer :cite:`Vaswani.Shazeer.Parmar.ea.2017`.
 Though originally proposed
-for sequence to sequence learning on text data, Transformers have been pervasive in a wide range of modern deep learning applications, such as in areas of language, vision, speech, and reinforcement learning.
+for sequence-to-sequence learning on text data, Transformers have been pervasive in a wide range of modern deep learning applications, such as in areas to do with language, vision, speech, and reinforcement learning.

 ```{.python .input}
 %%tab mxnet